HabanaAI/Model-References/PyTorch/computer_vision/detection/mlcommons/SSD/ssd/README.md

 # SSD for PyTorch
-This folder contains scripts to train SSD model with a ResNet-34 backbone on Intel® Gaudi® AI Accelerator to achieve state-of-the-art accuracy.
-The scripts included in this release is Lazy mode training for BS128 with FP32 and BF16 mixed precision.To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+This folder contains scripts to train SSD model with a ResNet-34 backbone on Intel® Gaudi® AI accelerator to achieve state-of-the-art accuracy.
+The scripts included in this release is Lazy mode training for BS128 with FP32 and BF16 mixed precision.To obtain model performance data, refer to the [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+Before you get started, make sure to review the [Supported Configurations](#supported-configurations).

 For more information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).